 ROSATOM currently ranks second in the world in terms of the mineral feedstock, and fourth from the viewpoint of uranium production output.
 ROSATOM’s self-sufficiency in raw material rests upon domestic uranium mining and joint venture mining elsewhere.
 Russia produces annually approximately 3,000 tons of uranium domestically, and some 5,000 tons in other countries.
 Shaft technique or borehole in-situ leaching are used in uranium mining.
 All Russian uranium producers are part of the mining division of ROSATOM – ‘ARMZ Uranium Holding Co.’
 (JSC AtomRedMetZoloto), while non-Russian uranium mining ventures are run by ‘Uranium One’.

 Russia persistently takes steps to enlarge its mineral feedstock.
 More efficient plants are put in operation all the time.
 Thus, in late 2012, a new underground mine was commissioned for the first time in 20 years in Russia, at the largest domestic uranium mining site of Priargunsky Industrial Mining and Chemical Union’ (Priargunsky), where uranium is mined by a shaft process.
-It was decided to undertake additional exploration of Streltsovsk ore field deposits that accommodate about 40% of the economic reserves of the enterprise, and initiate mining there.
-If implemented, this project will guarantee effective operation of Priargunsky for decades to come.

 ‘Dalur’ and ‘Khiagda’ produce uranium by in situ recovery (ISR) method.